telerik/kendo-ui-core/docs-aspnet-core/vs-integration/introduction.md

 As their major advantage, the VS extensions handle the [creation of projects]({% slug gettingstarted_aspnetmvc6_aspnetmvc %}#configuration-Create).

 The Progress&reg; Telerik&reg; UI for ASP.NET Core VS Extensions are distributed with the Progress&reg; Telerik&reg; UI for ASP.NET Core installer.
-They VS 2017.
+They support VS 2017.

 > **Important**
 >